TheRealKr3ative/Schema/README.md

 ## Installation

-1. Place the Schema module in your `ReplicatedStorage` or `ServerScriptService`
+1. Place the Schema module in your `ReplicatedStorage`
 2. Require it in your scripts:

 ```lua